-Jordie Barrett burst onto the Investec Super Rugby scene in 2017 with a breakout season at fullback.
+Jordie Barrett burst onto the Super Rugby scene in 2017 with a breakout season at fullback.

-After gaining an opportunity due to an injury to Nehe Milner-Skudder, Barrett showed he was physically and mentally ready, playing 17 matches and scoring 133 points in his debut season before being selected in the All Blacks.
+After gaining an opportunity due to an injury to Nehe Milner-Skudder, Barrett showed he was physically and mentally ready for his Hurricanes debut, playing 17 matches and scoring 135 points in his debut season before being selected in the All Blacks.